DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **isSymmetric**: Developed a solution for the "Symmetric Tree" problem, which checks whether a binary tree is a mirror of itself around its center.
 The solution employs a helper function that compares two nodes at a time, ensuring that the left subtree of one node matches the right subtree of another node and vice versa.
 If both nodes are `None`, they are symmetric; if one is `None`, they are not.
 If both exist, their values must be equal for symmetry to hold.
 This recursive method also has a time complexity of \(O(n)\), where \(n\) is the number of nodes in the tree.
     [Problem Description: isSymmetric](https://leetcode.com/problems/symmetric-tree/description/)
+* Day 281: 📝 Note-taking Application in Python 📓

+  Today, I developed a simple Note-taking Application using Python and the Flet library.
+The application allows users to create, view, and delete notes in a user-friendly interface.
+Below are the key highlights:

+  - **User Interface**: The application features an intuitive interface built with Flet, allowing users to easily add and manage their notes.
+The layout includes an input field for new notes and a list displaying existing notes.

+  - **Dynamic Note Management**: Users can add notes by typing in the input field and clicking the "Add Note" button.
+Each note is displayed with a delete button, enabling users to remove notes effortlessly.

+  - **Event Handling**: The application utilizes event handling to respond to user actions.
+When the "Add Note" button is clicked, the application captures the input, validates it, and updates the display accordingly.

+  - **Global State Management**: The application maintains a global state for the list of notes, ensuring that all user interactions update the displayed list in real-time without needing to refresh the page.

+  - **Code Structure**: The project is organized into functions that handle specific tasks:
+    - `add_note`: Adds a new note to the list and updates the display.
+    - `remove_note`: Deletes a specified note from the list.
+    - `main`: Initializes the application and sets up the user interface.

+  - **Extensibility**: This simple application serves as a foundation for further enhancements.
+Potential features could include saving notes to a file, editing existing notes, or categorizing notes for better organization.

+  This project was an excellent exercise in creating a functional application using Python and Flet.
+It helped me reinforce my understanding of event-driven programming and dynamic user interfaces while providing a practical tool for managing personal notes.